 - Instructions (preparations your remote workers need to do beforehand)

 An agenda like this one will ensure that all participants are engaged and that you have enough time for everything:

 - Voting on the best costume/best desk decorations (10 minutes)

 - Online game #2 (20 minutes)

 Think of Your Team

-You can also select the best speaker to write a toast beforehand and finish the party with a glass of champagne (or other more appropriate beverage, as it might be breakfast time for some of your employees)!
+You can also select the best speaker to write a toast and finish the party with a glass of champagne (or another more appropriate beverage, as it might be breakfast time for some of your employees)!
 This is a great way to acknowledge your team’s efforts and motivate your workers to continue the good work!